Overview

 All producers receive a letter that details the testing results for their sample(s).

-When contaminants are found above the federal government’s allowable levels, the producer is immediately notified by OMAFRA staff.
+When contaminants are found above the federal government’s allowable levels, the producer is notified by OMAFA staff.

-Arrangements are made for an OMAFRA Food Safety Inspector to follow-up with the producer to:
+Arrangements are made for an OMAFA food safety inspector to follow-up with the producer to:

 • help identify the cause(s) of the contamination

-Results which pose a food safety risk are also reported to the Canadian Food Inspection Agency (CFIA) for possible follow-up action.
+Results that pose a food safety risk are also reported to the Canadian Food Inspection Agency (CFIA) for possible follow-up action.

 The CFIA is responsible for conducting a risk assessment of the product and determining if further actions, such as a product recall, are required.
 The Ministry of Health may also be notified.